hironorioka28/yondel/README.md

 yondel
 =======

-an app to manage to read books in parallel
+An app to manage reading books in parallel.
+Go easy on us.
+We're beginners.